 Of these, the industry sectors and trends that are majorly driven by big data analytics are likely to do so in 2019 as well are:

 Identifying consumer preferences is the core aspect of retail.
-If a business fails at it, there is no way they can survive in the long run.
+If a business fails at it, there is no way it can survive in the long run.
 By using analytics, businesses can gather insights about consumer preferences, adjust pricing, tailor products accordingly, and engage in target-based marketing to attract and retain customers.

-Banking and Finance are not typically tech-savvy sectors but they are increasingly turning to data analytics to improve their services.
+Banking and Finance are not typically tech-savvy sectors, but they are increasingly turning to data analytics to improve their services.
 In fact, a study points out that in India, Finance and Banking are the largest sectors that utilise analytics followed by marketing and advertising.
 Besides, having information about customers’ usage patterns can help in identifying banking frauds, customizing offers and more.

 Predictive analytics (commonly used by Google/Gmail to generate user responses) and Internet of Things (IoT) will continue to be among the major trends in 2019.
 Moreover, Predictive analytics integrate technology with various domains and its implementation could improve public safety in terms of detecting and preventing crime.